Persuasion is a powerful word for anyone in the marketing space.

 Whatever technique you pick, make sure to remember the ultimate goal: having your visitor continue down the slide.
 And yes, the following list of persuasive writing techniques will work with your prospect’s system 1.
 I didn’t forget about that. 😉

-Without further ado, let’s get into the 10 persuasion techniques.
+Without further ado, let’s dive deep into the 10 techniques that will show you how to write persuasively.

 Persuasion Technique #1: Always Tell a Story